 The cryopreservation of human sperm is an established procedure that has resulted in thousands of births.
-The freezing of sperm is advantageous, as partner- or donor sperm can be frozen and preserved for therapeutic insemination at a later stage.
+The freezing of sperm is advantageous, as partner sperm or donor sperm can be frozen and preserved for therapeutic insemination at a later stage.
 Frozen sperm can also be of use during assisted reproductive technologies (ART) as a secondary option, if a fresh sample cannot be collected on demand or if sample quality is poor on the day eggs are available.

 The cryopreservation of human eggs (ova) is of advantage to the patient with ovarian disease or other conditions that could limit future egg production.
 Furthermore, women might choose to preserve their fertility for their own personal reasons, such as not having found the right partner to start a family with.
 Egg freezing allows women to preserve their own eggs and allows donor eggs to be frozen and used by a recipient, at a time most convenient for the recipient.

 The cryopreservation of embryos typically takes place during an IVF cycle, for use at a later stage.
 The frozen embryo can be used in the case of a failed IVF cycle or for a second pregnancy at a later stage.
 Embryo cryopreservation therefore prevents the patient having to go through another full IVF cycle unnecessarily.